Highfivery/zero-spam-for-wordpress/readme.txt

 = How do I boost performance of Zero Spam for WordPress? =

-**Enabled caching.** Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.
+**Enable caching.** Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.

 You can also adjust the cache and API timeout settings in admin depending on your server and specific needs.